MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMeAssignment.md

     - `[ContentType <String>]`: bodyType
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: Moment when the assignment was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[NotificationChannelUrl <String>]`: Optional field to specify the URL of the channel to post the assignment publish notification.
 If not specified or null, defaults to the General channel.
 This field only applies to assignments where the assignTo value is educationAssignmentClassRecipient.
-Updating the notificationChannelUrl is not allowed after the assignment has been published.
+Updating the notificationChannelUrl isn't allowed after the assignment has been published.
   - `[Resources <IMicrosoftGraphEducationAssignmentResource[]>]`: Learning objects that are associated with this assignment.
 Only teachers can modify this list.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[DistributeForStudentWork <Boolean?>]`: Indicates whether this resource should be copied to each student submission for modification and submission.
+Required
     - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-      - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+      - `[CreatedDateTime <DateTime?>]`: Moment in time when the resource was created.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[DisplayName <String>]`: Display name of resource.
       - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[ResourcesFolderUrl <String>]`: Folder URL where all the file resources for this assignment are stored.
   - `[Rubric <IMicrosoftGraphEducationRubric>]`: educationRubric
     - `[(Any) <Object>]`: This indicates any property can be added to this object.